STD Testing Online: How to Get Tested Privately in 2026

 What to Do After a Positive Result

-2. Seek Treatment
+2. Get Treatment Promptly

 3. Notify Partners

-Informing current and recent sexual partners is important so they can get tested and treated if needed.
-This prevents reinfection and stops the chain of transmission.
-If speaking directly feels difficult, many health departments offer anonymous partner notification.
+Informing current and recent sexual partners is important so they can get tested and treated, which prevents reinfection and stops further transmission.
+This conversation is difficult, but it protects people you care about.
+If speaking directly feels too hard, many state health departments offer anonymous partner notification services — they contact your partner(s) to recommend testing without revealing your identity.
+You can also use services like TellYourPartner.org to send anonymous notifications.

 4. Retest After Treatment